eliostvs/tomate/README.md

 #### Fix

-- Values with space in settings (ex: alarm file path)
+- Settings values with spaces

 ### 0.7.0